 In a way the internet is allowing us to become nomads again.
 It gives us the opportunity to take our work with us and work from anywhere in the world.
 We can easily find places to stay in faraway communities where we can embrace local life and broaden our minds.
 It allows us to buy whatever we need from wherever we are.

 Bloggers often share their experiences of travelling and living where they choose without the tie of a permanent home.
 The internet also helps us to spread the word about the benefits of minimalism and mindfulness.
 So, as advanced as the technology may seem today, is it actually taking us full circle and back to our roots and nomadic past?

-I sit here in the doorway of my tent, feeling the warmth of the sun and the gentle breeze on my face listening to the flow of the river, my dogs at my feet.
-And, as I type this on my iPad, I think about how the internet gives us freedom and it is what is making this new lifestyle that I have chosen possible.
+We are stopping on a campsite for a few days and I’m sitting here in the doorway of my tent, feeling the warmth of the sun and the gentle breeze on my face, listening to the flow of the river, my dogs at my feet.
+And, as I type this on my iPad I think about how the internet gives us freedom, and how it can allow me to work from wherever I choose.